210104-msbi-reston/Ruslan-Khasanov-P1/README.md

 ## Getting Started
 * Type cmd in the search bar of your windows machine, for linux users please open terminal.
 * In the command prompt type: "git clone https://github.com/210104-msbi-reston/Ruslan-Khasanov-P1.git"
 * Open your SQL Server Management Studio.
 Right click on the database folder.
 From Drop down menu select Restore Database.
+Browse the location of AppleInc.bak.Click ok.

 ## Usage
 Stored Procedures